mworzala/canary/docs/TestBuilder.md

 When you save a structure the server could send you some stub code for the test to copy (with ah correctly named method and the like)

+# Commands

+## While in a normal canary instance

+/test builder import <new-structure-name>

+Gives you an item that lets you select blocks from your current instance to import into the test builder instance.
+Once you are done selecting your blocks, you are brought to the test builder instance along with your imported blocks.

+/test builder new <new-structure-name>

+Brings you to a blank test builder instance

+/test builder duplicate <old-structure-name> <new-structure-name>

+Brings you to a test builder instance that starts with an already existing structure

+## While in the test builder instance

+/test builder done

+Saves the current test, puts you back where ever you started.